-The end of Summer usually means an all-out scramble for new business.
-Missed opportunities, lost pitches, even lost clients put the pressure on the new business team in the remaining months to make the forecast.
+The start of a new year means an all-out scramble for new business.
+Missed opportunities, lost pitches, even lost clients last year put the pressure on the new business team to make up for the missed forecast.
 Panic sets in.
 The stares you get walking down the hallway.
-The optimism of that year-end bonus fades.
+The pain from no year-end bonus fades.
 How did we get here?
 How are we going to turn this around?
 Where is my next new client!
 Who wants to hire my agency?
 Relax.
 I know at least six clients who are looking for you.

-The opportunity in the second half is different from the first half.
+A small percentage of opportunity is in the market today and the rest is down the road.
 For companies on a fiscal year cycle, the new business strategy is the same as the beginning of the calendar year.
-For the rest, marketing budgets are fully allocated, programs are well underway, agency contracts are in place, yet still, 3rd and 4th quarters are traditionally busy months for hiring agencies.
+For the rest, marketing budgets are fully allocated, programs are well underway, agency contracts are in place.
 What opportunity is left?
 Where do you find it?
-And as important, how do you position your agency differently to win it?
+And most important, how do you position your agency differently to win it?

 If you haven’t been using a Prospect Opportunity Timeline or your strategic prospects aren’t second half possibilities, there are some key indicators of potential opportunity that you should be watching.
 We tend to get distracted by the day-to-day battles and end up jumping at anything and everything.
 Refocusing your time and attention on prospects using these clues will keep your time, and resources aimed at higher probability opportunities within your current new business strategy.

 Brands that aren’t performing